Paresh95/Word-Embeddings-Flask-REST-API/README.md

 2) Download the [Google News data](https://code.google.com/archive/p/word2vec/).
 It can be found under the section titled `Pre-trained word and phrase vectors`.
 The file is called `GoogleNews-vectors-negative300.bin.gz`.

-3) Place the Google Newsd data in the `data` folder.
+3) Place the Google News data in the `data` folder.

 4) Run the `pickleModel.py` script.
 This will automatically add the model to the `models` folder.